 If you have been sent a Turnitin Report, we have included information below about how to read this, and the questions you may wish to answer in your statement.
 If you have been sent another form of evidence, and don’t know how to respond to this, you are welcome to contact the YUSU Advice and Support Centre (for undergraduates) or GSA Advice Service (for postgraduates) for advice and guidance.

-You are also welcome to contact the YUSU or GSA Advice Services (for postgraduates) for guidance on key information which it may be helpful for you to provide in your statement, or for help preparing for a StAMP meeting.
+You can also contact the YUSU or GSA Advice Services (for postgraduates) for guidance on key information which it may be helpful for you to provide in your statement, or for help preparing for an interview with the StAMP.
 We are also happy to take a look at your statement and let you know if any changes might be helpful.